Hayling Island section

 2) When does the money have to be spent?

 The £600,000 of ATF4 funding has to be committed for implementation by 31st March 2024.
 This was successfully achieved with the Project Appraisal being approved on 15th January.
-The remaining funds are to produce a feasibility design for the rest of the Trail, and the design and report has to be delivered by spring 2024.
+The remaining funds are to produce a feasibility design for the rest of the Trail, which was delivered in spring 2024.
 We have spent some of the CIL funding upgrading the footpath link across the Sinah Common Site of Special Scientific Interest (SSSI) between the south end of Staunton Avenue and the beach, and adding crossing points to that new path across Sea Front at the south end of Staunton Avenue.

 3) When will you be on site?